-See the section headed "COMPLIANCE WITH STS REQUIREMENTS", sub §(n) where it is stated that << [...] (ii) under the Conditions, the Issuer has undertaken that, for so long as any amount remains outstanding in respect of the Notes, it shall not enter into derivative contracts save as expressly permitted by article 21, paragraph 2, of the EU Securitisation Regulation (for further details, see the sections headed "The Portfolios - Other features of the Portfolios" and "Description of the Warranty and Indemnity Agreement" and Condition 4 (Covenants)).>>.
+See the section headed "COMPLIANCE WITH EU STS REQUIREMENTS", sub §(n) where it is stated that <<(...) (ii) under the Conditions, the Issuer has undertaken that, for so long as any amount remains outstanding in respect of the Notes, it shall not enter into derivative contracts save as expressly permitted by article 21, paragraph 2, of the EU Securitisation Regulation (...)>>.